When it Comes to Your Vision There Are No “Stupid Questions.”

 Where is the procedure done?

 Washington Eye Physicians & Surgeons perform laser vision correction at their state of-the-art center one block from the Friendship Heights Metro and one block from the DC line in Chevy Chase, MD.

-When can I exercise or travel after laser vision correction?
+Can I fly after LASIK?
+And when can I exercise after laser vision correction?